RyanClementsHax/ryanclements.dev/README.md

 ## SEO

+You can use [opengraph.xyz](https://www.opengraph.xyz/) for general social card debugging.

 You can use Facebook's [OG debugger tool](https://developers.facebook.com/tools/debug/) to help debug card creation when sharing on Facebook.
 The docs for this can be found [here](https://developers.facebook.com/docs/sharing/webmasters/).

 You can use Twitter's Tweet Composer to test link rendering.
 See [this post](https://twittercommunity.com/t/card-validator-preview-removal/175006) for more details and [this troubleshooting guide](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/troubleshooting-cards) for help.